ELSOC/ELSOC.github.io/README.md

-# Binary.github.io
+# ELSOC-BMSCE
-Website for Binary Club BMSCE
+Website for ELSOC BMSCE